Engine-Writer/go-shredder/README.md

 * Does not handle read-only or locked files.
 * Cannot guarantee secure deletion on networked or non-standard file systems.
-* Might start too many Gorotines if you have a long directory chain (e.g. ./path1/path2/path3/path4/..../path999/) despite such chains are not possible in most consumer filesystems
+* Might start too many Gorotines if you have a long directory chain (e.g. ./path1/path2/path3/path4/..../path999/) although such directory chains are not possible in most consumer OS filesystems

 ---

 ## License

-This project is licensed under no license because ~~I have no clue which license to pick~~ this is an interview project.
-The code may be used freely anywhere aslong as the file is equiped with a visible disclaimer linking to this GitHub repository
+This project is licensed under no license because it is an interview project.
+The code may be used freely anywhere as long as the file is equiped with a visible disclaimer linking to this GitHub repository